 The criminal charges resulting from OIG investigations showed that government contractor defendants participated in a conspiracy to defraud the government by forming a joint venture (JV) while falsely representing that they qualified as service-disabled veteran-owned small businesses (“SDVOSB”).

 Based on the false claim to VA SDVOSB eligibility, the conspirators fraudulently obtained approximately $11 million in federal government construction contracts or task orders with the Department of Veteran Affairs (“VA”) and the Army Corps of Engineers (“ACE”).
-In this case, after award, the small businesses then signed a secret side agreement, the indictment describes a variety of ways in which the JV did not operate as a valid SDVOSB.
+In this case, after the award, the small businesses then signed a secret side agreement, the indictment describes a variety of ways in which the JV did not operate as a valid SDVOSB.
 The VA OIG pursues these types of cases and not knowing how to form joint ventures or teaming agreements can lead to severe criminal and civil liability.

 When looking for a criminal fraud defense lawyer involving federal contracts, you want to act quickly because VA OIG investigations usually have been ongoing long before you were made aware that you were a target.
-You want to get your constitutional and legal defenses in play immediately.
+You want to get your constitutional and legal defenses into play immediately.